Isaac Bitton (boxer): After boxing

 Shortly after 1804, Bitton retired from the prize-ring, and became a licensed victualler or food seller in Whitechapel.
 Always a stocky man, his weight ballooned after retirement eventually reaching nearly 238 lbs. or 17 stone.
-He established an athletic school on Goulston Street, Whitechapel, where he gave instruction in boxing where trainees could spar.
-The school also included fencing featuring both "singlestick" which used a cudgel or wooden sword for training, and broadsword, which used a two edged weapon used for cutting.
-Married to his wife Eve, also known as Elizabeth, at London's Bevis Marks Synogogue on 10 July 1818, he had a large family of eleven children.
-He died on 27 January 1839, at the Portuguese Jewish Hospital, on Mile End Road, in Stepney, London, England, at the age of 61.
+He established an athletic school on Goulston Street, Whitechapel, where he gave instruction in boxing and where trainees could spar.
+The school also included fencing featuring both "singlestick", which used a cudgel or wooden sword for training, and broadsword, which used a two-edged weapon for cutting.
+Married to his wife Eve, also known as Elizabeth, at London's Bevis Marks Synagogue on 10 July 1818, he had a large family of eleven children.
+He died on 27 January 1839, at the Portuguese Jewish Hospital on Mile End Road in Stepney, London, England, at the age of 59.
 He was buried in the Jewish cemetery near Bethnal Green.

 He is an ancestor of the EastEnders actress June Brown and was featured on Who Do You Think You Are? in August 2011.

-Honors
+Honours

 A lyrical verse written by Robert Emery of Yorkshire described Bitton's best features as a boxer; his ability to come from behind in a fight as he clearly did in his fight with Tom Jones and George Maddox, and his pluck or determination (bottom) when needing to win a fight: